LightFiLimited/lf-documentation/docs/sensors/01_install.md

 troubleshooting.

 #### 2 - Setup service port connection
-(Before you make the changes to your network configuration, note your default LAN settings before changing them, this will help when resetting them back when finished.)
+[Note: Before you make the changes to your network configuration, note down the default LAN settings on your PC before changing them, this will help when resetting them back when finished.]

 Please ensure your computer is connected to the internet e.g. via WiFi.
 Setup your computer’s wired (Ethernet) network settings to enable connection to the BASE